StanBgy/representational_tuning/README.md

 ### MATLAB code

 The MATLAB code for ANOVA tests and cortical projections is maintained separately due to dependencies.
-The `matlab/` folder in this repo contains the exported data needed to run:
+The `matlab/` folder contains the outputs of the `matlab.ipynb` notebook, not the code itself.
+The code can be found at the follow repository:

+There, the important files are:

 - `drawrois.m` – Projections on cortical surface
-- `meshes_and_distances.m` – Cortical surface distances
+- `meshes_and_distances.m` – Cortical surface distances, needed to compute the correlations
-- `analysis.m` – ANOVA statistical tests
+- `analysis.m` – ANOVA and other statistical tests, and figure creation

 ---